Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 ### Input Modes

-Using the Interaction Panel you can select three input modes, clicking on the corresponding tabs at the bottom of the interface:
+Using the Interaction Panel you can select three input modes by clicking on the corresponding tabs at the bottom of the interface:

 - [Chat](#chat)
 - [Voice Call](#voice-call)